 Starting your college journey early while still in high school can open doors to unique opportunities and set students on a successful path.
-UVM Summer Academy has recently evolved to offer an even more immersive college campus experience program, perfect for motivated high school students to earn college credits through pre-college Summer U classes and to explore campus life.
-To help you navigate your options, we spoke with Aimee Adrian, UVM Pre-College Advisor, to answer the most common questions about UVM Summer Academy, the University of Vermont’s flagship pre-college summer program designed for high school students
+UVM Summer Academy has recently evolved to offer an even more immersive college campus experience program, perfect for motivated high school students to gain independence and explore campus life.
+To help you navigate your options, we spoke with Aimee Adrian, UVM Pre-College Advisor, to answer the most common questions about UVM Summer Academy, the University of Vermont’s flagship pre-college summer program designed for high school students.

 Continue reading to gain insights and answers to some of the most common questions about UVM Summer Academy, and how this college experience program can give high school students a head start on their future.